Tight Probability Bounds with Pairwise Independence: Introduction

 \section{Introduction}

 Probability bounds for sums of Bernoulli random variables have been extensively studied by researchers in various communities including probability and statistics, computer science, combinatorics and optimization.
 In this paper, our focus is on pairwise independent Bernoulli random variables.
-It is well known that while mutually independent random variables are pairwise independent, the reverse is not true. \cite{feller} attributes \cite{bernstein1946} with identifying one of the earliest examples of $n = 3$ pairwise independent random variables that are not mutually independent.
-For general $n$, constructions of pairwise independent Bernoulli random variables can be found in the works of \cite{geisser1962}, \cite{karloffmansour1994}, \cite{koller}, pairwise independent discrete random variables in \cite{feller1959}, \cite{lancaster1965}, \cite{joffe1974}, \cite{brien1980} and pairwise independent normal random variables in \cite{geisser1962}.
+It is well known that while mutually independent random variables are pairwise independent, the reverse is not true.
+Feller \cite{feller} attributes Bernstein \cite{bernstein1946} with identifying one of the earliest examples of $n = 3$ pairwise independent random variables that are not mutually independent.
+For general $n$, constructions of pairwise independent Bernoulli random variables can be found in the works of Geisser and Mantel \cite{geisser1962}, Karloff and Mansour \cite{karloffmansour1994}, Koller and Meggido \cite{koller}, pairwise independent discrete random variables in Feller \cite{feller1959}, Lancaster \cite{lancaster1965}, Joffe \cite{joffe1974}, O'Brien \cite{brien1980} and pairwise independent normal random variables in Geisser and Mantel \cite{geisser1962}.
 One of the motivations for studying constructions of pairwise independent random variables particularly in the computer science community is that the joint distribution can have a low cardinality support (polynomial in the number of random variables) in comparison to mutually independent random variables (exponential in the number of random variables).
-The reader is referred to \cite{lancaster1965} and more recent papers of \cite{Babai} and \cite{Gavinsky} who provide precise lower bounds on the entropy of the joint distribution of pairwise independent random variables that only grow logarithmically with the number of random variables.
-The low cardinality of such distributions have important ramifications in the efficient derandomization of algorithms for NP-hard combinatorial optimization problems (see the review article of \cite{luby} and the references therein for results on pairwise independent and more generally $t$-wise independent random variables).
+The reader is referred to Lancaster \cite{lancaster1965} and more recent papers of Babai \cite{Babai} and Gavinsky and Pudl\'{a}k \cite{Gavinsky} who provide precise lower bounds on the entropy of the joint distribution of pairwise independent random variables that only grow logarithmically with the number of random variables.
+The low cardinality of such distributions have important ramifications in the efficient derandomization of algorithms for NP-hard combinatorial optimization problems (see the review article of Luby and Widgerson \cite{luby} and the references therein for results on pairwise independent and more generally $t$-wise independent random variables).